Agnico Eagle Mines Limited (AEM) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Agnico Eagle Mines Limited (AEM) is $63.34, which is $16.88 above the current market price.
-The public float for AEM is 454.93M, and currently, short sellers hold a 2.70% ratio of that float.
-The average trading volume of AEM on February 28, 2023 was 2.87M shares.
+The average price suggested by analysts for AEM is $63.01, which is $15.7 above the current market price.
+The public float for AEM is 454.93M, and currently, shorts hold a 2.70% of that float.
+The average trading volume for AEM on March 03, 2023 was 2.84M shares.

 AEM’s Market Performance

-During the last 5 trading sessions, AEM fell by -0.63%, which changed the moving average for the period of 200-days by -14.08% in comparison to the 20-day moving average, which settled at $50.67.
-In addition, Agnico Eagle Mines Limited saw -11.64% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AEM rose by +3.81%, which changed the moving average for the period of 200-days by -6.95% in comparison to the 20-day moving average, which settled at $49.19.
+In addition, Agnico Eagle Mines Limited saw -9.37% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AEM

-To put it simply, Agnico Eagle Mines Limited (AEM) has had a bad performance in recent times.
-Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+In conclusion, Agnico Eagle Mines Limited (AEM) has had a bad performance lately.
+Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.